-§94.
+§37:94.
 Substantial equivalency

-A.(1) An individual whose principal place of business is not in this state having a valid active certificate or license as a certified public accountant from any state which the board or its designee has verified to be in substantial equivalence with the licensure requirements of this Part shall be presumed to have qualifications substantially equivalent to this state's requirements and shall have all the privileges of active certificate holders and licensees of this state without the need to obtain a certificate or permit as provided in this Part.
-However, such individuals shall notify the board of their intent to enter the state under this Section and pay any fee required by the board.
+A.(1) An individual whose principal place of business is not in this state and who holds a valid active license as a certified public accountant from any state which the board or its designee has verified to be in substantial equivalence with the licensure requirements of this Part shall be presumed to have qualifications substantially equivalent to this state's requirements and shall have all the privileges of active licensees of this state without the need to obtain a license as provided in this Part.
+However, such individuals shall notify the board of their intent to offer or render professional services under this Section and pay any fee required by the board.
+Notwithstanding any other provision of law, the board, in accordance with the Administrative Procedure Act, may adopt a rule allowing an individual who offers or renders professional services, whether in person, by mail, telephone, or electronic means, under this Section to be granted practice privileges in this state without giving notice to the board or paying any fee.
+Such an individual shall be subject to the requirements of R.S.
+37:94(A)(3).

-(2) An individual whose principal place of business is not in this state having a valid active certificate or license as a certified public accountant from any state which the board or its designee has not verified to be in substantial equivalence with the licensure requirements of this Part shall be presumed to have qualifications substantially equivalent to this state's requirements and shall have all the privileges of active certificate holders and licensees of this state without the need to obtain the certificate or permit required by this Part, if such individual obtains from the board or its designee verification that such individual's CPA qualifications are substantially equivalent to the CPA licensure requirements required by this Part.
-However, such individuals shall notify the board of their intent to exercise the privilege afforded by this Section and pay any fee required by the board.
+(2) An individual whose principal place of business is not in this state and who holds a valid active license as a certified public accountant from any state which the board or its designee has not verified to be in substantial equivalence with the licensure requirements of this Part shall be presumed to have qualifications substantially equivalent to this state's requirements and shall have all the privileges of active licensees of this state without the need to obtain a license required by this Part, if such individual verifies that such individual's CPA qualifications are substantially equivalent to the CPA licensure requirements required by this Part.
+However, such individuals shall notify the board of their intent to offer or render professional services and excercise the privilege afforded by this Section and pay any fee required by the board.
+Notwithstanding any other provision of law, the board, in accordance with the Administrative Procedure Act, may adopt a rule allowing an individual who offers or renders professional services, whether in person, by mail, telephone, or electronic means, under this Section to be granted practice privileges in this state without giving notice to the board or paying any fee.
+Such an individual shall be subject to the requirements of R.S.
+37:94(A)(3).

-(3) Any licensee of another state exercising the privilege afforded by this Section consents, as a condition to the grant of this privilege to the following:
+(3) An individual licensee of another state exercising the privilege afforded by this Section and the CPA firm which employs that licensee consents, as a condition to the grant of this privilege, to the following:

-(a) The personal and subject matter jurisdiction of the board.
+(a) The personal and subject matter jurisdiction and disciplinary authority of the board.